nmlgc/SDL/README.md

 emulators, and popular games including Valve's award winning catalog and many Humble Bundle games.

+This fork adds WIP support for Windows 9x, which can be enabled by defining the `__WIN9X__` macro on SDL's build command line.

 More extensive documentation is available in the docs directory, starting with README.md